fletchlab-git/circle-detector/README.md

 # circle-detector
-A CLI script to detect circles in images and quantify edge transitions
+A CLI script to detect circles in images and quantify edge transitions.
+All the circle detection parameters are tuneable, with example values given in the help docstring sufficient for detecting 45um beads.
+However, sky's the limit!
+By increasing minR and maxR, you can detect large circles, by adjusting p1 you can detect better in low/high contrast images, and if you're interested in the profile of the edge of your circles, the f parameter has got you covered.

 ## Usage
 ```buildoutcfg